AMACB/HSCTF-2020-writeups/Glad Bags Writeup.md

 >Poortho made some hard pwn for y'all.
 It's so hard, you don't get any input.

+(Preface: This problem was not hard like other problems where you need a large amount of sufficient knowledge (heap pwn), but very lengthly and drawn out, like the Harry Potter series.)

 Well, on the bright side, this is forensics, not pwn (we did not manage to solve poortho's actual pwn...)
 We first get the download glad_bags, which running file on it says is an elf,  and running the program and ghidra analysis points at the program seemingly just being a kind of "hello world."
 However, a "hello world" program that prints a string should not take a whopping 13 MB...so something fishy is contained within the binary.